 Use the power of no to get your priorities straight.

 NEVER HIRE ANYONE to do a job until you’ve tried to do it yourself first.

 Rockstar environments develop out of trust, autonomy, and responsibility.
 They’re a result of giving people the privacy, workspace, and tools they deserve.

 You may work hard, but it’s better to work smart.
 This is what Tim Ferriss preaches in his book.

-In the beginning you are the one creating and developing product/service.
+In the beginning you are the one creating and developing your product/service.
 You are marketing, selling and looking after your customers.
-At some point, you have to start delegate tasks and trust other people.”4-Hours Workweek” teaches how to prioritize tasks and outsource them.
-For example, we have outsourced SEO and the development of MailerLite app.
-And we focus on the things that we are strong at.
+At some point, you have to start delegate tasks and trust other people.
+The 4-Hour Workweek teaches you how to prioritize tasks and outsource them.
+For example, we have outsourced SEO and the development of MailerLite apps.
+And we focus on the things we do especially well.

 Tomorrow becomes never.
 No matter how small the task, take the first step now!

 It is far more lucrative and fun to leverage your strengths instead of attempting to fix all the chinks in your armor.
 The choice is between multiplication of results using strengths or incremental improvement fixing weaknesses that will, at best, become mediocre.
 Focus on better use of your best weapons instead of constant repair.